wp-plugins/exchange-rate-table/readme.txt

 Display an exchange rate table for any currency in the world.
 Select from a choice of table sizes and formats.

-* Choise of over 200 currencies
+* Choice of over 200 currencies
 * Several display formats and an adjustable width
 * Updated once a day from central banks and government institutions